-- People were well treated and supported. - Relatives said staff were very friendly and caring.
-A relative told us, "Staff are very good.
-They are always cheerful and have a good chat." - Staff had a good knowledge of the people being supported.
-They were positive about providing quality care to meet people's individual needs. - Relatives said staff respected how people wanted to live their lives. - The registered manager and staff understood that it was important to respect people and their diversity.
-For example, one person wanted to go to the mosque every Friday for prayers and this had been arranged.
+- People were well treated and supported. - People and relatives said staff were very friendly and caring.
+A person said, "Staff could not be friendlier.
+They do everything I need." - The staff member had a good knowledge of the people being supported.
+They were positive about providing quality care to meet people's needs. - People said staff respected the way they wanted to live their lives. - The registered manager and the staff member fully understood of respecting people and their diversity.
+This information was contained in peoples' care plans.